react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 > You’re either using a React Native Framework or you’re building your own React Native Framework

-We believe that an existing React Native Framework should be the default solution for the **majority of app developers**, specifically for beginners and developers which lack a native background.
+We believe that an existing React Native Framework should be the default solution for the **majority of app developers**, including developers who have more of a web background than a native background.

 You should be building your own React Native Framework **only** if you’re: